What is a Rigid-flex PCB?

 -

-Medical devices: Rigid-flex circuit board suitable for modern medical equipment, such as vital sign monitoring instruments and embedded medical sensors.
+Medical devices: Rigid-flex PCB suitable for modern medical equipment, such as vital sign monitoring instruments and embedded medical sensors.

 Advanced Features